 Outdated Display Drivers

-Sometimes, it’s hard to keep up with Windows software updates, especially those that take too long to update.
-In addition, if you have a habit of putting your computer to sleep instead of shutting it down, then you may be experiencing the effects of outdated drivers.
+It’s sometimes hard to keep up with Windows software updates, especially those that take too long to update.
+In addition, if you have a habit of putting your computer to sleep instead of shutting it down, you may be experiencing the effects of outdated drivers.

 When internal devices malfunction, then can lead to glitchy Wi-Fi, poor display resolution, and of course, a laptop screen that won’t stop flickering.
 Are you wondering if your laptop is due for an update?
 Follow these steps to check the status of your Windows updates: